oredaze/dotfiles/README.md

 ```
 Then set your wallpaper.
 You will most likely have a fully functional setup like mine then.

-## Primary setup and dependencies:
+## Primary software and dependencies:
 - **Shell:** [zsh](https://github.com/zsh-users/zsh) + zsh-autosuggestions
 - **Window Manager:** [Herbstluftwm](https://herbstluftwm.org/)
 - **Bar:** [polybar](https://github.com/jaagr/polybar)